square/intro-to-d3/z03-data-binding.md

 d3.select(String selector) -> (d3.selection)
 ```

-D3 selections are a group of elements that match a query **or could match the
+D3 selections are a group of elements that match a query **or could match a
-query later**, the elements may not have been constructed yet.
+query later** (the elements may not have been constructed yet).

 ## Joins `selection.data()`